Veracruz River of Raptors Tour

 Photo by Paul Roberts, participant

 We will leave early to explore the expansive Las Barrancas grassland/wetland south of Veracruz City, hoping to find Aplomado Falcon, Double-striped Thick-Knee, Yellow-headed Vulture, Snail Kite, Limpkin, American & Pinnated bitterns, Bare-throated Tiger Heron, Common Tody-Flycatcher, Tropical Mockingbird and many other marsh and shrubland birds.
-We shall continue traveling toward southern Veracruz, stopping along the way at Tlacotalpan to do some birding and to have lunch; we will then will continue towards Catemaco, where we will stay overnight at a lakeside hotel (Hotel Playa Azul).
+We shall continue traveling toward southern Veracruz, stopping along the way at Tlacotalpan to do some birding and to have lunch; we will then will continue toward Catemaco, staying overnight at a lakeside hotel (Hotel Playa Azul).

-Los Tuxtlas is a significant biosphere reserve, and represents the northernmost rainforest on the continent.
-We shall leave with box-lunch toward Los Tuxlas Biological Reserve to see rainforest birds, various other migrants, and a few endemics, such the Long-tailed Sabrewing.
-If there is time, we will continue north to the Gulf of Mexico (Montepio).
-Here we will search for the birds along the shores of the Gulf.
+Los Tuxtlas is a significant biosphere reserve, and represents the northernmost rainforest in the western Hemisphere.
+We shall drive toward Los Tuxlas Biological Reserve to see rainforest birds, various other migrants, and a few endemics, such as the Long-tailed Sabrewing.
+If there is time we will continue north to the Gulf of Mexico (Montepio).
+Here we will have lunch while searching for the birds along the shores of the Gulf of Mexico.
 We will then return to Catemaco, stopping to visit Nanciyaga, a private reserve where beautiful Scarlet Macaws and other rainforest birds are readily seen.
 We will then return to the hotel.
 Overnight at Hotel Playa Azul.

-This day will walk inside the rainforest, looking for the endemic Tuxtlas Quail-Dove Tropical Flycatcher, Lesson’s Motmot, Gray-headed Dove, Ant-Tanagers, toucans, and more.
+This day we will walk inside the rainforest, looking for the endemic Tuxtlas Quail-Dove Tropical Flycatcher, Lesson’s Motmot, Gray-headed Dove, Ant-Tanagers, toucans, and more.
 This area is located on the slope of an extinct Volcano, and is full of avian diversity in the rainforest.
-This area is known to harbor rare, elusive tropical raptors, such Ornate Hawk-Eagle, Barred Forest Falcon, Black-Hawk-Eagle and White Hawk.
-After our birding walk, we will have lunch at a local community restaurant before departing to Veracruz City for our last night.
+This area is known to harbor rare, elusive tropical raptors, such Ornate Hawk-Eagle, Barred Forest- Falcon, Black Hawk-Eagle and White Hawk.
+After our birding we will have lunch at a local community restaurant before departing to Veracruz City for our last night.
 Overnight at Hotel Mocambo.